Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## Type cast

-- Casting is a process of changing one type value to another type.
-- In Java, we can cast one type of value to another type and it is known as type casting.
+- The process of converting the value of one data type (int, float, double, etc.) to another data type is known as typecasting.

 ```ruby
 int x = 10;